2022 Gosport Borough Council election

-Elections to Gosport Borough Council are currently taking place as of 5 May 2022 as part of the 2022 United Kingdom local elections.
+Elections to Gosport Borough Council took place on the 5th May 2022 as part of the 2022 United Kingdom local elections.

 The Liberal Democrats gained control of the council from the Conservative Party.

 Background

 The whole council was up for election following a boundary review.
 This reduced the size the council from 34 to 28.

 The seats up had previously been elected in 2018 and 2021.
 The elections in 2018, saw the Liberal Democrats gain four seats: two from Conservatives, and one each from the Labour and UKIP.
 The Conservatives however gained the sole UKIP seat, retaining their majority on the council.
 The other half of seats were elected in 2021, when the Conservatives gained one seat from Labour.
 This left the council with a Conservative majority of four.